Percona-Lab/percona-docstreamer/readme.md

 docMongoStream operates as a background process managed by simple commands, so its usage is rather straight forward.
 Once you have edited the configuration file accordingly, all you need to do is run the commands as shown below.

-### Start
+### Start / Resume

-The start command can be used to start a brand new migration and to resume a migration that has been stopped.
+The start command can be used to start a brand new migration and to resume a migration that has been stopped. docMongoStream will check if a full migration has already completed and it will resume from the last checkpoint.

 ```bash
 ./docMongoStream start --docdb-user=your_docdb_user --mongo-user=your_mongo_user